mariavpatino/Matplotlib-Data-Analysis-through-plots/README.md

-# Matplotlib: analysis of drug to fight cancer
+# Matplotlib: Analysis of drug to fight cancer
 #### Exercise Performed for the Coding BootCamp in Rutgers University, New Jersey

 ## About